nci/gsky/docker/README.md

 Published Ports
 ---------------

-The `Dockerfile` publishes port 8080 and 8888 for GSKY ows and MAS api services.
+The `Dockerfile` publishes port 8080 and 8888 for GSKY ows and MAS API services.
 To access these ports from the host OS, one needs to use the `-p` option for `docker run`.
 For example, `docker run --rm -it -p 8080:8080 <GSKY image>`

 TerriaJS
 --------

-The `Dockerfile` also bundles TerriaJS `https://github.com/TerriaJS/terriajs` for the purpose of visually demostrating GSKY WMS services.
+The `Dockerfile` also bundles TerriaJS https://github.com/TerriaJS/terriajs for the purpose of visually demostrating GSKY WMS services.
 To access TerriaJS from your web browser, please do `docker run --rm -it -p 8080:8080 <GSKY image>` to bring up a GSKY container.
 Then TerriaJS can be accessed from